As D.C. region sets record for coronavirus deaths, Hogan expands vaccine access in Maryland

 While the additional locations will make accessing vaccines easier for some residents, it won’t alter the number of vaccines available as the region confronts a shortage of available doses.

-As of Tuesday, the number of Maryland residents eligible for a vaccine is roughly three times larger than the number of doses available.
+As of Tuesday, the number of Maryland residents eligible for a vaccine was roughly three times larger than the number of doses available.
 The governor also announced he would again broaden the pool of eligible residents starting Monday to include severely immunocompromised people, such as those undergoing chemotherapy.

-“It goes without saying, it is simply an impossibility for all them to immediately receive it,” Hogan said of the 2.1 million Marylanders now eligible.
+“It goes without saying, it is simply an impossibility for all of them to immediately receive it,” Hogan said of the 2.1 million Marylanders now eligible.
 “As frustrating as this is for every single one of us, this will obviously be a much longer process than any of us would like and it’s going to require a great deal of patience for many months.”

 Hogan said mass vaccination sites at Six Flags America in Prince George’s County and the Baltimore Convention Center — two jurisdictions hit hard by the pandemic — will begin operating by Feb.
 5, with sites in other regions to follow.
 The number of appointments available at those sites will be based on dose allocations from the federal government.